educorvi/collective.portlet.feedmixer/README.txt

 Installing
 ==========

-This package requires Plone 3.0 or later and feedparser.
+This original package requires Plone 3.0 or later and feedparser.
+This package is Plone 5 ready and tested in Plone 5 environment.
+It's not tested in Plone environments < 5.0.8.

 Installing without buildout
 ---------------------------